 Try to read these verses every day if you think it will help.
 If you remember this Christian marriage advice, you will be sure to sustain your godly marriage through whatever challenges life has to throw at you and your spouse.

 Christian Marriage Advice for Engaged Couples

 Are you a soon-to-be-married couple?
 Certainly you want to be the best spouse and partner possible to each other, but each future married couple will face their own unique challenges.
-Spiritual Bridge advises us to:
+Lord, Please through Spiritual Bridge advise us to:

 ● Be financially practical in your marriage relationship.
 For example, learn how to budget, curb any bad spending habits, and try to save money for the future.

 ● Avoid laziness and procrastination.
 Take the time to understand that you are making a selfless commitment to someone else for the rest of your life.
 This includes taking on the responsibilities of running a household together, even if you do not feel like handling them at the moment.

 ● Understand that your life is now dedicated to someone else.
 Matthew 19:6 states, "So they are no longer two, but one flesh.
 Therefore, what God has joined together, let no one separate."
 You do need to maintain a sense of individuality, but in your Christian marriage, your actions and decisions no longer only affect yourself, but another person as well.

 Engaged couples can find support and encouragement within Spiritual Bridge – check out our many resources for having a future together that is filled with happiness for years to come.

 We understand that divorce is a difficult and sensitive subject, and sometimes there is nothing you can do about it.
 Lord, please help us at Spiritual Bridge to be an encouragement to the person who is facing a divorce.